knpuniversity/whats-new-symfony3/knpu/console-styling.md

 bin/console styles:play
 ```

-More indented text, this time with little bit different styling.
+More indented text, this time with a little bit different styling.

 ## Success and Error Messages

 Time to take the fancy up a notch!
 Add another section for some BIG messages.
-SymfonyStyle has built-in methods to tell emphasize that "things are great!", "things are terrible!
+SymfonyStyle has built-in methods to emphasize that "things are great!", "things are terrible!
 or "OMG things are *really* terrible".
 Start with `$style->success('I <3 lorem ipsum');`.
 Try it!